If you’re new to swimming, you may have heard a reference to ‘proper swim etiquette’. But no one will tell you what exactly it is.

 More Content for You: 6 Reasons You Should Wear a Swim Cap

-This holds true for both swimming in a busy public pool or during swim practice.
-Whenever you’re swimming in a crowded pool, lap swimming etiquette helps keep everyone safe.
+This rule holds true for both swimming in a busy public pool or during swim practice.
+No matter where you’re swimming lap swimming etiquette helps keep everyone safe.

 5. Treat Other Swimmers With Respect

 This extends not just to your teammates, but any swimmer you share a lane with.
-Such as those at a swim meet.
+Such as those at a swim meet or a local gym.

 And this extends beyond your lane or your pool.
 It should also extend to the pool deck, the locker and weight room, and even away from the pool itself.